Beyonce is just not cricket, Mbaks

 Poor Mbaks.
 You have to admire the man’s energy and enthusiasm.

-It is infectious.
 This time round, however, his overzealousness might get him into trouble.
 He really needs to channel it into the appropriate avenues.

 Fikile Mbalula, the sports and recreation minister, wants the über-glamorous singing sensation Beyoncé to grace this year’s National Sports Awards.
 It is reported that her performance would come with a hefty $2-million price tag.

 How on earth does the minister begin to explain or justify spending that kind of money on one artist?
 The significance of her presence at a sporting awards ceremony is also not immediately clear, other than that the minister obviously enjoys a good party.

 So do we all, but none of us is proposing that it be done at public expense when there are so many competing and real challenges that fall under the minister’s ambit.

 The sports awards were introduced last year by Mbalula in a bid to honour the country’s best performers in all the sporting codes.
 It is, in itself, a worthy initiative.
 Our athletes deserve recognition for what they endure to succeed.
 But it escapes me how parading international artists and musicians before them, at such great expense, would serve to do this.